Nyefan/tic-tac-toe-challenge/README.md

 ###A game consists of:

 - two players, represented by their names as strings
 - a board data structure (we are leaving you the choice of what data structure is more appropriate for the task).
-Keep in mind that this data structure needs to trak the status of each board element.
+Keep in mind that this data structure needs to track the status of each board element.
 Each element is null if the square is blank, or either 0 or 1 to indicate which player controls the square.

 Server API
 The server should complies with the JSON API specification.